 Rafting the Tryweryn

-Here’s another way to cool off: by plunging into the rapids of the River Tryweryn at the National White Water Centre near Bala.
-The river’s flow is controlled by releasing water from a dam, so there’s white water all year round, even when other rivers are dry.
+Here’s a natural way to cool off: plunge into the rapids of the River Tryweryn at the National White Water Centre near Bala.
+The river’s flow is controlled by releasing water from a dam, so there’s white water all year round – even when other rivers are dry.
 Try the Family Raft Safari, which is ideal for ages 10 and up.

 Heavenly ice cream

-After a day in the August sun the best way to cool off is with an ice cream from Heavenly, a fabulously old-fashioned sweet shop in the market town of Llandeilo, whose ices come in stunning flavours.
-Our current favourite is Lime and Stem Ginger.
-Or Wild Strawberry Ripple.
+After a day in the August sun, nothing tastes better than an ice cream from Heavenly, a fabulously old-fashioned sweet shop in the market town of Llandeilo.
+The ice creams come in stunning flavours, our current favourites being the Lime and Stem Ginger one and the Wild Strawberry Ripple one.
 We haven’t yet decided, so urgent research continues.
 If you're looking for an ice cream or milkshake elsewhere in Wales check out our cool Cymru suggestions.

 Canoeing on the Wye

 Hay-on-Wye is the starting point for this international travel odyssey.
-You hire canoes (or kayaks, or they can strap two Canadian canoes together to form a family raft) and head downstream on the beautiful River Wye.
+Hire a canoe or kayak, or they can strap two Canadian canoes together to form a family raft, and head downstream on the beautiful River Wye.
 For most of the journey, the left bank of the river is Welsh, while the right is English.
 At the end of your half-or full-day trip (it’s your choice) they’ll pick you up and drive you back to base on the Welsh side of the border.
-Oh, and don’t forget to pack a picnic.
+Don’t forget to pack a picnic!

-Stand-up paddle boards originated in Hawaii, and it’s now the most popular form of surfing off the California coast.
-Its great advantage is that you can catch much smaller waves, and also explore flat-calm inland waterways.
-The sport is catching on fast in Wales, too, and you can try it at plenty of places along our 850-mile coastline, from Rhos-on-Sea in the north to Gower in the south.
+Stand up paddle boards originated in Hawaii, and it’s now the most popular form of surfing off the California coast.
+Its great advantages are that you can catch much smaller waves and also explore flat, calm, inland waterways.
+The sport is catching on fast in Wales.
+Try it at plenty of places along our 870-mile coastline, from Rhos-on-Sea in the north to Gower in the south.
 Check out the standout places to stand up paddleboard or search for stand up paddleboard providers.

-Offas Dyke was built by 9th century King Offa to defend his Wessex kingdom from the Welsh.
-A 177-mile National Trail runs the entire length of the old England-Wales border, but for a weekend taster, head for the mid-way point and the towns of Knighton and Presteigne.
-Together they’re perfectly geared up for a weekend’s gentle exploration of this lovely landscape.
-The Knighton Show & Carnival happens on August Bank Holiday weekend, too.
+Offa's Dyke was built by 9th century King Offa to defend his Wessex kingdom from the Welsh.
+A 177-mile National Trail runs the entire length of the old England-Wales border.
+For a weekend taster, head for the mid-way point and the towns of Knighton and Presteigne.
+Together, they’re perfectly geared up for a weekend’s gentle exploration of this lovely landscape.